Best Cold Brew Coffee MakerCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 However, if you have a good bit of experience with manual brewing methods or even specifically cold brew systems, other options might be within your reach.

-You’ll simply add cold, filtered water into your fresh, coarse grounds with a ratio of about 1 part coffee to 7 parts water.
+You’ll simply add cold water into your fresh, coarse grounds with a ratio of about 1 part coffee to 7 parts water.
 Slowly and thoroughly stir the mixture.
-Then, put the press in your refrigerator and let steep for 12+ hours.
+Then, put the press in your refrigerator and let it steep for 12+ hours.

-So if you are on the market for a brewing method that can give you a crisp, low-acid, energizing cup of coffee, cold brew might be for you.
+So if you are on the market for a brewing method that can give you a crisp, low-acid, energizing cup of coffee, a cold brew coffee maker might be for you.

-Any of the above models should make you a great cup of Joe.
+So remember, when you’re on the search for the best cold brew coffee maker, any of the above models should make you a great cup of joe.
 However, make sure you consider how much space you have available, what style of brewer suits your tastes, and how much experience with alternative brewing you have.

-With a product form this list, your favorite coffee, a little water, and some patience, you’ll be able to enjoy the light delight of cold brew coffee.
+With a product from this list, your favorite coffee, a little water, and some patience, you’ll be able to enjoy the light delight of cold brew coffee.

 Learn to Make Barista-Level Coffee From The Comfort of Your Home